sudheerj/javascript-interview-questions/README.md

 183. ### How do you detect javascript disabled in the page

-     You can use `<noscript>` tag to detect javascript disabled or not.
-The code block inside `<noscript>` get executed when JavaScript is disabled, and are typically used to display alternative content when the page generated in JavaScript.
+     You can use the `<noscript>` tag to detect javascript disabled or not.
+The code block inside `<noscript>` gets executed when JavaScript is disabled, and is typically used to display alternative content when the page generated in JavaScript.

      ```javascript
      <script type="javascript">
          // JS related code goes here
      </script>
      <noscript>
-         <a href="next_page.html?noJS=true">JavaScript is disabled in the apge.
+         <a href="next_page.html?noJS=true">JavaScript is disabled in the page.
 Please click Next Page</a>
      </noscript>
      ```